EN ESPAÑOL

 The Gardens bring substantial value to the surrounding community by combining a highly efficient, spiraled design that maximizes plant growth while conserving water, fertilizer, land, and labor.
 Centered around the needs of the community, it provides fresh produce and cultivates a sense of unity as a gathering place where people can connect, share ideas, and learn together.
 It’s a natural, educational space, engaging families and children in understanding how food is grown and how to incorporate it into healthy meals.
 This setting not only promotes exercise and time spent outdoors but also builds a healthy, sustainable environment.
 As a low-impact, sustainable enterprise, the Chimera Community Garden fosters a thriving ecosystem, benefiting both the local economy and the well-being of the community.

-At the heart of each Crop Circle is a Crop Circle Irrigator, a proprietary 3-piece assembly that imbeds in soil below grade to water and fertilize each plant in the circle.
+At the heart of the project are Root Tubes, a proprietary garden assembly that efficiently waters and fertilizes each plant in a raised circle.
 The assembly holds water within a fertilized vessel that feeds each plant over time creating a self-contained targeted agriculture system.
 The advantages are numerous:

-- This is a “plant-and-forget” agricultural system requiring little maintenance.
+✔ Root Tubes are a “plant-and-forget”gardening system requiring little maintenance.